Adding Fun, Friendly Competition to Training

 More Information About eLearning Gamification

-To learn more about gamification, read these articles from other sources.
+To learn more about gamification, read these articles from other sites.

 - Get Your Game On: Benefits of Gamification in Online Learning – by Scout Stevenson